abiosoft/colima-core/README.md

-# colima-ubuntu
+# colima-core

-Ubuntu cloud images used by Colima
+Dependencies for Colima